 - 16-3.
 (Paper only; no partial credit.)
-Pick two random cosine functions of the form $A\cos(\omega t + \phi)$.
-They should have different amplitudes and different phases, but the same frequency. (a) Use a computer program such as Mathematica to plot the sum of the two random functions.
-You should find that their sum is a cosine function with the same frequency, but with a still-different amplitude and phase. (b) Add the functions together using the complex exponential technique discussed in class, and obtain the amplitude and phase of the sum.
+Suppose you have two random cosine functions with frequency ω = 2 rad/s.
+The first one has amplitude and phase of [05] and [06] , respectively.
+The second one has amplitude and phase of [07] and [08] , respectively.
+(Phases given in radians.) (a) Use a computer program such as Mathematica to plot the sum of the two random functions.
+You should find that their sum is also a cosine function at 2 rad/s, but with a different amplitude and phase. (b) Add the two cosines together using the complex exponential technique discussed in class, and obtain the amplitude and phase of the sum.
 Plot the cosine function with that amplitude and phase, and show that it really is the same as the combined function you plotted in part (a).
 Your grade will be based entirely on whether your plotted function in (b) is an exact match for your plotted function in (a).
 Remember to turn in your Mathematica code that you used to generate the plots. - 16-4.
 (Paper only.)
-Use Euler's formula to prove that $\cos(a+b) = \cos(a)\cos(b) \sin(a)\sin(b)$ and that $\sin(a+b) = \sin(a)\cos(b) + \cos(a)\sin(b)$.
+Use Euler's formula to prove that $\cos(a + b) = \cos(a)\cos(b) \sin(a)\sin(b)$ and that $\sin(a + b) = \sin(a)\cos(b) + \cos(a)\sin(b)$.
 Hint: First note that $e^{i(a+b)} = e^{ia} \cdot e^{ib}$.
 Then apply Euler's formula to each of the exponentials.
 Finally, note that the real part of the stuff on the left side of the equation must be equal to the real stuff on the right side, and the imaginary stuff on the left must equal the imaginary stuff on the right.
 This lets you separate your equation into two equations which will lead to the two equations you are trying to prove. - 16-5.
 (Paper only.) (a) The equation of motion for a simple harmonic oscillator is: